justincwatt/bones/readme.md

 Bones is designed to make the life of developers easier.
 It's built using HTML5 & has a strong semantic foundation.
 It's constantly growing so be sure to check back often if you are a frequent user.
-I'm always open to contribution. :)
+I'm always open to contributions. :)

 Designed by Eddie Machado
 http://themble.com/bones